Dear Home-Ec 101,

 Heather says:

 There’s a simple trick to store shredded cheese without clumping, whether it’s in the refrigerator or freezer.
 Simply add 1 – 2 tablespoons of corn starch to the freezer bag and shake vigorously to distribute it evenly.
 If you look at bags of pre-shredded cheese in the supermarket, you will see they have an anti-clumping agent, usually cellulose.
-Corn starch plays that role for home storage.
+Corn starch plays that role for you at home.

-Don’t forget, when you shred cheese you dramatically increase its surface area which causes it to dry out quickly.
-Try to remove as much air from the bag as possible before storing.
-Be careful, squashing the bag could yield one giant clump.
+Don’t forget, when you shred cheese, you dramatically increase its surface area, which causes it to dry out quickly.
+Try to remove as much air from the bag as possible before storing it.
+Be careful.
+Squashing the bag could yield one giant clump.

 Send your domestic questions to Helpme@Home-Ec101.com.